animir/node-rate-limiter-flexible/README.md

 ## Contribution

-Make sure you've launched `npm run eslint`, before creating PR.
+Make sure you've launched `npm run eslint` before creating PR, all errors have to be fixed.

 You can try to run `npm run eslint-fix` to fix some issues.